-John White is corporate vice president of engineering and product technology development for the Display Business Group at Applied Materials, Inc. He leads development of Applied’s Display products.
+John White is corporate vice president of engineering and product technology development for the Display and Flexible Technology Business Group at Applied Materials, Inc. He leads development of Applied’s Display products.
 He was named an Applied Materials Fellow in 2010 for contributions to the company’s semiconductor, display and solar product lines that have helped bring world-class technology and products to Applied customers.

-Prior to joining Applied, Mr. White was an engineer at Lawrence Livermore National Laboratory from 1979 to 1983.
+Previously, Mr. White was an engineer at Lawrence Livermore National Laboratory from 1979 to 1983.

 Mr. White received a bachelor of science degree in mechanical engineering from the University of Arizona, Tucson.
 He holds more than 455 patents in the field of semiconductor and flat panel display processing equipment.